francois-gm/aptoptout.github.io/README.md

   - ... or a Github repository ([like here](https://github.com/quentin-f451/quentincreuzet.fr)).
   - to be sent online by email, to be self-hsoted, to be shared on social medias?

-- An online platform presence
+- An *online platform presence*
 - - ... a social media account (instagram, or what's the flavour of the day?)
   - ... a newsletter (don't forget about user's consent to subscribe to your newsletter)

-- Attending events
+- Being *physical*
-  - ... cultural events where *peers* are present (be mindful of others – and put your ego aside)
+  - ... attending cultural events where *peers* are present (be mindful of others – and put your ego aside)
-  - ... fairs?
+  - ... attending fairs?
+  - ... *organizing* events?
-  - ... having some promotional prints in hand (business card)?
+  - ... distributing promotional prints (business cards, etc)?

-- A bit of all that...
+- Or a bit of all that...

-# A portfolio website
+## A portfolio website

 This is a lightweight, pure HTML & CSS, portfolio website template which is free to be used and adopted for anyone.